tue-robotics/hero_bringup/README.md

 - Required items:
   - USB Stick
-  - Optiona: External monitor with VGA connection.
+  - Optional: External monitor with VGA connection.
 This is needed for any changes in the BIOS.
 As the BIOS is not shown on the internal screen.
 - Insert keyboard into robot
 - Insert USB Stick directly into the robot.
 Don't use any USB hub, etc.
 - Boot the robot.
 If no install screen is shown, follow these steps: